 By Roger Spooner

-When talking about the Balfour Declaration with a pastor from Bethlehem, he commented,’ the problems of the Palestinians didn’t start in 1917, they started in 1840′.
+When talking about the Balfour Declaration with a pastor from Bethlehem, he commented,’ the problems for the Palestinians didn’t start in 1917, they started in 1840′.

 Literal reading of the Bible which had developed in the 17th Century took off in the 19th and restorationism gained political power through Lord Shaftesbury.
 His political influence came through Lord Palmerston.
+(Palmerston was Foreign Secretary 1830-50 and later Prime Minister.)
 Shaftesbury’s wife was probably Palmerston’s daughter, he was certainly her stepfather.
-Shaftesbury placed an advert in the Times in 1840 proposing a return of the Jews to Palestine, sent a memorandum round to the Protestant monarchs of Europe and moved to get a British Consul and Bishop installed in Jerusalem.
+Shaftesbury placed an advert in the Times in 1840 proposing a return of the Jews to Palestine, sent a memorandum round to the Protestant monarchs of Europe and moved to get a British Consul and Bishop (a former rabbi, Michael Alexander) installed in Jerusalem.
 But Shaftesbury was not alone, he was just the politically best connected.

 But evangelicals also appear to have played a significant role in the development of Jewish thinking.

 Even the idea of the Jews returning to their ancient homeland …seems to have originated among a specific group of evangelical English Protestants

 Anita Shapira the respected Zionist historian writes: ‘… until the nineteenth century the Bible was considered secondary to Jewish oral law… It was the Protestants who discovered the Bible …Even the idea of the Jews returning to their ancient homeland as the first step to world redemption seems to have originated among a specific group of evangelical English Protestants that flourished in England in the 1840s; they passed this notion onto Jewish circles.